tensorflow/models/research/delf/delf/python/training/README.md

 values**:
 * 8 Tesla P100 GPUs: `--batch_size=256`, `--initial_lr=0.01`
 * 4 Tesla P100 GPUs: `--batch_size=128`, `--initial_lr=0.005`

-*NOTE*: We are currently working on adding the autoencoder described in the DELG paper to this codebase.
-Currently, it is not yet implemented here.
-Stay tuned!

 ## Exporting the Trained Model